 Metabolism (catabolism) of these filtered light-chain proteins depends on normal proximal tubular cell function, and damage to these cells can result in increased excretion of light-chain proteins in the urine.
 Hence, light-chain proteins appear in urine in high concentration either when the production of light-chain proteins is markedly increased or when the ability of the proximal tubules to reabsorb all the filtered protein is exceeded.

-Light-chain proteins may manifest in the urine because of the following:
+Light-chain proteins may manifest in the urine in otherwise asymptomatic patients, or because of the following:

-The isoelectric point (pI) of the light chain may be an important determinant of its potential for inducing renal damage.
-Proteins with a relatively high pI (> 5.8-6) appear to be more likely to be associated with renal failure.
+The isoelectric point (pI) of the light chain may be an important determinant of its potential for damaging the kidney.
+Proteins with a relatively high pI (> 5.8-6) appear to be more likely to be associated with kidney failure.
 These light chains have a cationic charge at acidic urine pH in the distal nephron.
 This allows them to interact with anionic Tamm-Horsfall mucoprotein, thereby forming obstructing casts.
 However, some investigators have been unable to confirm the correlation between nephrotoxicity and pI of the light-chain proteins.

 Fanconi syndrome is a generalized dysfunction of the proximal tubule resulting in variable degrees of phosphate, glucose, amino acid, and bicarbonate wasting by the proximal tubule.
 This may occur as a hereditary disorder (in children) or as an acquired form.
-Acquired forms in adults are usually associated with paraproteinemias.
+Acquired forms in adults are usually associated with monoclonal gammopathies, such as LCDD.[3]

-Deposition does not mean pathogenicity.
-Deposition of light-chains similar to LCDD by IF but with no or only scanty granular electron dense deposits in the tubular basement membrane with no glomerular lesions or tubular basement membrane thickening has been described by Lin and Gallo.
-Hence, the IF staining of LC alone should not be considered a sufficient criteria for diagnosis of MIDD that is associated with local fibrosis.
+LCDD is a systemic disease caused by the overproduction and extracellular deposition of monoclonal light chains.[4]
+Note that deposition does not necessarily mean pathogenicity.
+Cases have been described in which immunofluorescence (IF) microscopy shows deposition of light-chains similar to LCDD, but with no or only scanty granular electron-dense deposits in the tubular basement membrane, and with no glomerular lesions or tubular basement membrane thickening.
+Hence, IF staining of light chains alone should not be considered a sufficient criterion for diagnosis of MIDD that is associated with local fibrosis.

-In approximately 80% of cases, these deposits are composed of kappa, rather than lambda, light chains and are granular, and do not form fibrils or beta-pleated sheets and are negative for Congo red stain, thioflavine T, or serum amyloid protein (SAP).
-The constant region of the immunoglobulin light chain is deposited in this disorder, compared with the fibrils of AL amyloid that are derived from the variable region of the light chains.[4]
+In approximately 80% of cases, these deposits are composed of kappa, rather than lambda, light chains and are granular; and do not form fibrils or beta-pleated sheets and are negative for Congo red stain, thioflavine T, or serum amyloid protein (SAP).
+In LCDD, the constant region of the immunoglobulin light chain is deposited; in contrast, in light chain (AL) amyloidosis, the fibrils are derived from the variable region of the light chains.[5]

-The pathogenesis of glomerulosclerosis in LCDD is not entirely clear, but pathogenic Ig chains stimulate mesangial cells to secrete extracellular matrix [ECM] components through growth factors, especially transforming growth factor-beta, that act as an autocoid and promote cells to produce matrix proteins, such as type IV collagen, laminin, fibronectin, and tenascin.
+The pathogenesis of glomerulosclerosis in LCDD is not entirely clear, but pathogenic immunoglobulin chains stimulate mesangial cells to secrete extracellular matrix (ECM) components through growth factors, especially transforming growth factor–beta, that act as an autacoid and stimulate cells to produce matrix proteins, such as type IV collagen, laminin, fibronectin, and tenascin.

-More than 50% of patients with multiple myeloma die from renal failure, and a large number of these deaths are erroneously attributed to so-called myeloma kidney.
-However, myeloma kidney is only one of the several causes of renal dysfunction in patients with multiple myeloma, in which specifically proteinaceous casts are observed obstructing the distal tubules and collecting ducts.
+Approximately 25% of patients with multiple myeloma die from kidney failure,[6] and a large number of these deaths are erroneously attributed to so-called myeloma kidney.
+In this condition, which is also known as myeloma cast nephropathy, proteinaceous casts are observed obstructing the distal tubules and collecting ducts.
+However, myeloma kidney is only one of the several causes of kidney dysfunction in patients with multiple myeloma.

 Factors that might contribute to myeloma cast nephropathy include the following: